- •

 Finding your way to the Liverpool ferry port

-In Dublin, the ferry terminal is situated at Dublin Port, close to the city center and easily accessible by bus or taxi.
-It's a bustling area, making connections to various parts of the city straightforward.
+In Dublin, the ferry terminal is situated at Dublin Port, close to the city center and easily accessible via bus or taxi.
+It’s about a 20-minute drive from popular areas like O'Connell Street.

 Discovering Dublin, Ireland